Barbaras Timeline

 • Disappears from the city directories 1880-1882

-Anna Kiehr Reichert (tba)
+Anna (Kiehr) Reichert (tba)

 413 Walnut St. Xaver Schmidt Brewer

-Louisa (Reichert) Memminger Schmidt
+Louisa (Reichert) Schmidt

 1883 325 W. Brown St. David Barbaras brewer